-The problems arise when it comes to replanting: GMO cotton seeds have been modified so that they cannot reproduce, meaning that farmers can’t retain seeds for the following crop, but must buy new seeds each year.
-On top of this, due to high demand for cotton seeds and government regulated prices, many farmers must buy their Bt cotton seeds on the black market for prices much higher than the market value (about three to eight times the cost of conventional seeds).
-Because many small-scale farmers are unable to take loans from larger organisations, they are pushed into the arms of private money lenders with higher interest rates.
+The problems arise when it comes to replanting: GMO cotton seeds have been modified so they can’t reproduce, meaning that farmers can’t retain seeds for the following crop but must buy new seeds each year.
+On top of this, due to the high demand for cotton seeds and government-regulated prices, many farmers must buy their Bt cotton seeds on the black market for prices much higher than the market value (about three to eight times the cost of conventional seeds).
+Because many small-scale farmers cannot take loans from larger organisations, they are pushed into the arms of private money lenders with higher interest rates.

-In addition to all this, despite the fact that Bt cotton is supposed to prevent pests, reports have indicated that it may not be all it’s cracked up to be.
-Bt cotton seeds are sold by the Monsanto company, but in order to manage the resulting cotton crops, farmers must also purchase pesticides from the same company.
-Many of the chemicals used in these sprays are banned in the West, yet are used by these farmers without any protective wear or training.
+In addition to all this, although Bt cotton is supposed to prevent pests, reports have indicated that it may not be all it’s cracked up to be.
+Monsanto sells Bt cotton seeds, and farmers must also purchase pesticides from the same company to manage the resulting cotton crops.
+Many chemicals in these sprays are banned in the West yet are used by farmers without protective wear or training!

 With its roots in the slave trade, the cotton industry certainly has a dubious past.
 But what about now?

-The industry can’t seem to shirk the allegations of child slavery and forced labour at various stages of the process, although we’ve seen some recent progress, with the International Labour Organisation stating that most forced labour has been eliminated from Uzbekistan’s cotton fields.
+The industry can’t seem to shake off the allegations of child slavery and forced labour at various stages of the process.
+However, we’ve seen some recent progress, with the International Labour Organisation stating that most forced labour has been eliminated from Uzbekistan’s cotton fields.

-Then there are issues in places such as West and Central Africa and Brazil, where farmers are unable to compete with the cost of US subsidised cotton.
+Then there are issues in places such as West and Central Africa and Brazil, where farmers cannot compete with the cost of US subsidised cotton.
 The World Trade Organisation conference in Nairobi in the summer of 2016 agreed to improve market access and eliminate export subsidies for cotton, but there’s still more work to be done.

 Child labour is often used at various stages of the cotton production process, and even after the plants have been harvested, the conditions under which workers refine and process the raw cotton can amount to bonded labour.

-If only there was a better way, right?
+If only there were a better way, right?
 Well, it just so happens there is.

 What’s all the hype over organic cotton?
-Well, apart from the fact that it doesn’t contain all those harmful chemicals (always a good starting point), organic cotton comes with other advantages.
-According to a study, hazardous pesticides applied during cotton manufacturing, including petroleum scours, heavy metals, flame retardants, ammonia, and formaldehyde, can also be detected in our clothes.
-So organic cotton isn’t just better for the health of the people growing it, it’s also considerably better for you to wear, too!
+Apart from the fact that it doesn’t contain all those harmful chemicals (always a good starting point), organic cotton comes with other advantages.
+According to a study by Remake, hazardous pesticides applied during cotton manufacturing, including petroleum scours, heavy metals, flame retardants, ammonia, and formaldehyde, can also be detected in our clothes.
+So organic cotton isn’t just better for the health of the people growing it—it’s also considerably better for you to wear, too!

-The seeds are cheaper than Bt cotton, helping farmers to escape the cycle of debt and poverty.
-And less pesticides = better for the environment, better for the farmers’ health, better for you!
+Organic cotton seeds are cheaper than Bt cotton, helping farmers escape the cycle of debt and poverty.
+And less pesticides = better for the environment, better for the farmers’ health, and better for you!

-In 2018, 36 major brands including Adidas, ASOS, H&M, and Burberry pledged to use 100% sustainable cotton by 2025.
-This shows a growing demand for more sustainable cotton that reduces the social and environmental impacts of traditional cotton production, which is fantastic to see.
-What’s more, a growing number of new solutions are seeing the light of day to help businesses trace their cotton: blockchain is one of these new technologies that can help the fashion industry become more ethical and sustainable.
+In 2018, 36 major brands, including Adidas, ASOS, H&M, and Burberry, pledged to use 100% sustainable cotton by 2025.
+This shows a growing demand for more sustainable cotton that reduces traditional cotton production’s social and environmental impacts, which is fantastic to see.
+What’s more, an increasing number of new solutions are seeing the light of day to help businesses trace their cotton: blockchain is one of these new technologies that can help the fashion industry become more ethical and sustainable.
 In fact, blockchain startup Bext360 has partnered with several fashion brands, such as C&A, PVH Corp, and Kering, as well as organisations including our good friends at Fashion For Good and C&A Foundation.
-Their aim is to bring more transparency to cotton supply chains by enabling businesses to verify the origins and ethics of the raw materials, fabrics, and garments they purchase.
+They aim to bring more transparency to cotton supply chains by enabling businesses to verify the origins and ethics of the raw materials, fabrics, and garments they purchase.

 If you’re interested in sustainable cotton, the CottonUP guide to sustainable cotton is a practical resource to inform and guide businesses looking to source better cotton, developed by several organisations aiming to increase the use of sustainable cotton internationally.

-A few of our favourite brands for organic cotton include:
+Here are a few of our favourite brands for organic cotton: